Update! My 2017 Printable Calendar is up and ready to print! All new calendar sheets, note pages, meal planner and daily planner sheets. Enjoy!

 Hello friends!
 Today I’m sharing my 2014 day planner that I compiled using free printables from the web!
 I am old fashioned and need my schedule on paper.
 Right in front of me.
 I have a smart phone that I am sure has a wonderful calendar and reminders, but I just can’t function like that!
 I’m a hard copy kind of gal.

 A day planner would also make a great Christmas gift for a friend!
 You can customize it however you’d like!
-I will also show you how I made my own tabs and give you a chance to win all of the equipment to make your own!
-So this is a 3 in one post!
-A tutorial, a giveaway, and free printables!
 I’ve linked all of my sources as well as my pinterest board with many more free printable planner ideas at the bottom of the post!
 Let’s get started!

 I chose a 3 ring binder for my planner (1″).
 There are many fancy binding systems out there, and I am currently thinking about getting one, but I wanted to be able to easily take pages in and out and a binder seemed like an inexpensive and practical way to do that.
 I got one that slants and can fold over so that it doesn’t take up a lot of room when I have it open.